 Sounds obvious, but if you are fussy about colour combinations and specifications then new really is the only way to go.
 However, online search engines are so good now that you may be able to find a used car that is surprisingly close to what you want, for less.

-If all you need is a set of wheels to get you to the station and back, or for the weekly shop, there is no point in possibly taking out a loan to buy a new car.
+If all you need is a set of wheels to get you to the station and back, or to the supermarket for the weekly shop, there's no point in taking out a loan to buy a new car.
 By contrast, if you regularly cover more than 20,000 miles a year and need utter reliability and state of the art safety features, buy new.

 Whatever you decide, get a car insurance quote online today from Churchill and see just how much you could save.